pramod-T/BMI_calculator/README.md

 # BMI_calculator
-BMI calculator shows BMI value and the Category it belong to when we enter height ad weight.
+BMI calculator which shows BMI value and the Category it belong to when we enter height ad weight.

 ## Skills Used
 HTML , CSS , JavaSript